What’s it like to work as a TV News photographer?

 Just the daily fun stuff experienced by a hard working TV news photographer!

-NOTHING IS STAGED (OR AT LEAST IT SHOULDN’T BE)
+IN NEWS VIDEOGRAPHY, NOTHING IS STAGED (OR AT LEAST IT SHOULDN’T BE)

 Honestly, most news photographers spend their days on more mundane assignments than bank robbery shoot outs; I did.
 Even so, expecting the unexpected, going with the flow and gracefully capturing whatever happens with your camera, is a key aspect to working successfully in television news field reporting and documentary style video production.